JacobIkke/Attiny1604-examples/uart_tx/readme.txt

-This is a simple uart TX only lib.
+This is a simple uart TX only lib for Attiny1604

-Usefull for debugging, Monitoring sensors, etc.
+Usefull for debugging, monitor sesnors, etc.